Baltimore Lord Baltimores: History

-Ballpark
+The ballpark

 The Lord Baltimores secured the use of Oriole Park on 25th Street as their home ballpark, which was possible because the Orioles began the 1887 season on the road.

 Notable players

 Mainly playing outfield, James W. Wilson of the Lord Baltimores was the first native African to play professional baseball.
 In the league games for which box scores exist, Wilson batted .296/.321/.444.
 Originally from Cape Mount, Liberia, Wilson travelled to the United States and studied theology at Lincoln University.
 Wilson’s professional career predates that of South Africa's Gift Ngoepe by more than a century and that of Alfredo Cabrera of the Canary Islands by two decades.